hotcuppajojo/CS219-Project-3-ARM-Processor-Simulator/README.md

 # CS219-Project-3-ARM-Processor-Simulator

-This project is an ARM processor simulator implemented in C++ that allows for the execution of ARM instructions and tracking of register states.
-It provides a practical tool to understand and simulate the behavior of an ARM processor.
+This project is an ARM processor simulator implemented in C++ that allows for the execution of ARM instructions and tracking of seven register states.
+It provides a practical tool to understand and simulate the behavior of an ARM processor with seven registers.

 ## Table of Contents
 - [Description](#description)